fortunejs/fortune/doc/GETTING_STARTED.md

 ## Transformation

 Transformations can be defined per record type.
-Transform functions accept exactly two arguments, the `context` object, and the record.
-The record for an input transform may be the record to be created or deleted, or an updated record with updates applied.
+Transform functions accept at least two arguments, the `context` object, the record, and optionally the `update` object for an `update` request.
 The method of an input transform may be any method except `find`, and an output transform may be applied to all methods.

 Here are some implementation details for dealing with passwords: